Luis Robert Preview, Player Props: White Sox vs. Royals

-After batting .289 with three doubles, two home runs, two walks and four RBI in his past 10 games, Luis Robert and the Chicago White Sox take on the Kansas City Royals (who will start Brady Singer) at 7:40 PM ET on Tuesday.
+Luis Robert -- 0-for-1 in his most recent game -- will be in action for the Chicago White Sox against the Kansas City Royals, with Jordan Lyles on the mound, on September 6 at 7:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Tigers.
+He had a hitless showing in his last game (0-for-1) against the Royals.

 Luis Robert Game Info & Props vs. the Royals